-The sun is out, the skies are blue, and the sun rays hit the wet grass, giving it that twinkle in the daylight and there is the fresh smell of air.
+The sun is out, the skies are blue, and the sun rays hit the wet grass, giving it that twinkle in the daylight and there is the fresh smell of the air.
 It often inspires many to go outdoors, especially to connect and just be in love with nature.
-The best way to get this done and eat while having fun, is basically through a picnic.
+The best way to get this done and eat while having fun is basically through a picnic.
 It brings fun to the family as an outdoor event that strengthens the family bond.

 1. Have the picnic at a local location

-Instead of taking much time and energy travelling from one place to another just to have a picnic, why not just source for awesome venues from around your location.
+Instead of taking much time and energy traveling from one place to another just to have a picnic, why not just source for awesome venues from around your location.
 I bet you haven’t tried them all, with the help of the internet and navigational technology, you can easily look up and discover great picnic spots in your area while still learning and getting to know your locality.

 A simple backyard picnic would also do for a fun family picnic.
 This saves you on fuel money or travel expenses if you are planning to travel outside your region or country.
 You can also take public transportation to a spot that is close by.
 It aids in reducing air pollution that would be made by the long drive to a distant picnic area.